Other Subject Areas:

 Emily Fang

 Setting up a new business is always hard work, but for a foreigner in China the challenges are multiplied.
-The business opportunities and lifestyle advantages seem to outweigh the costs, however, as the foreigners keep on coming.
+The opportunities and lifestyle advantages seem to outweigh the costs, however, as the foreigners keep on coming.

 Aliens in the Olympic Village (1.4 / 290)